davidsbatista/Snowball/README.md

 Snowball: Extracting Relations from Large Plain-Text Collections
 ================================================================

-This is my own implementation of the Snowball system, which is a relationship extraction system that uses a bootstrapping /semi-supervised approach, it relies on an initial set of seeds, i.e. paris of named-entities representing relationship type to be extracted.
+An implementation of Snowball, a relationship extraction system that uses a bootstrapping/semi-supervised approach, it relies on an initial set of seeds, i.e. paris of named-entities representing relationship type to be extracted.

 ## Extracting companies headquarters: